singhmankrit/iqp-book-forked/adv-app-of-pt.md

     name: python3
 ---

-# Advanced applications of perturbation theory
+# Extended applications of perturbation theory

-In this section, we discuss some of the advanced applications of perturbation theory, which are beyond the scope of our course content.
-However, this are historically very relevant and have lead to great discoveries in physics!
+In this section, we discuss some more applications of perturbation theory, which are beyond the scope of our course content.
+However, these are historically very relevant and have lead to great discoveries in physics!

 ## Relativistic corrections